KizukiNyou/Learning/README.md

-# Learning
+# Overview
-Just a bunch of useful resources.
+Some useful resources.

 Currently organizing my files and moving them to github.

 ## Learning websites: